zemian/firepage/docs/user.md

 * "root_dir": Directory where to read Markdown files.
 Empty means relative to where `index.php` is.
 * "title": Use to display the HTML title and Admin logo text.
+* "disable_admin": Set to true if you do not admin interface at all.
 * "admin_password": Set to non empty to required password to enter into admin area.
 * "root_menu_label": Set a value to be displayed as root menu label.
 * "max_menu_levels": Max number of depth level to list for menu links (sub-folders).